 If two players remain, one on each team, a 60 second countdown begins.
 After this countdown, if neither of the two players are eliminated, the first players who were eliminated from that round are allowed to come back on.
 This is done to add intensity to the game and to also speed it up, if you will.

 Although it is recreational, the games get very intense and very close and the intensity alone is enough to make you feel like you are in a competitive atmosphere.
 Dodgeball alone is very competitive and continues to increase in popularity.

 Remember how in Recreational if you were the first eliminated you are the first back in if your teammate made a catch?
 Well in competitive (depending on the league), there could be no order of return.
-If your teams strongest player was out third, but someone on your team made a catch, he is eligible to be the first person to come back, a pick and choose kind of thing.
+If your teams strongest player was out third, but someone on your team made a catch, he/she is eligible to be the first person to come back, a pick and choose kind of thing.
+Most competitive leagues however follow the “first out, first in” rule.
 Also, remember how once one player on each team remains, the 60 second countdown begins?
 Well, in competitive, there is a “no blocking” rule.
 This means that as soon as one player on each team remains, the referee blows the whistle and gives the players three balls each.
 From there, after both players confirm they are ready, the referee blows the whistle and now no blocking kicks in.
 No blocking means that if a throw is coming towards you, you are not allowed to use your ball to deflect it or block it.
 If you do block it, it will count as an out.
 Everything remains the same except this rule is implemented only on a one on one contest.

 Communication is very key as well, hence my earlier mention of strategy.
 The “fake-throw” is a great method of distraction but aside from that, there are many others.
 To mention a few;